ppy/osu-wiki/news/2025/2025-09-21-joke-4-registrations-now-open.md

 ## How to sign-up

-To register as a player, please fill out the [Registration Form](https://forms.gle/RSTkEtmBrBJ8wxVr8).
+To register as a player, please fill out the [registration form](https://forms.gle/RSTkEtmBrBJ8wxVr8).
 Before registering, please make sure that:

 - You have not violated the osu! community rules within the past 12 months.
-- You have joined the Official JOKE Discord server.
+- You have joined the [JOKE Discord server](https://discord.com/invite/35kN3dF).

 We can always use more help to make the JOKE events even better.
 Sounds like something you want to get involved with?
-Please feel free to reach out to us on [Discord](https://discord.gg/35kN3dF)!
+Please feel free to reach out to us on Discord!

 For more information, please check out the [forum post](https://osu.ppy.sh/community/forums/topics/2131047), [wiki page](/wiki/Tournaments/JOKE/4), or the myriad of statistics in our [Discord server](https://discord.gg/35kN3dF).